"Oct. 28, 2013 -- A new blood test may predict fibromyalgia, a condition that can be hard to diagnose.

 - plan to father a child.
 Animal studies have shown that pregabalin, the active ingredient in LYRICA, made male animals less fertile and caused sperm to change.
 Also, in animal studies, birth defects were seen in the offspring (babies) of male animals treated with pregabalin.
 It is not known if these problems can happen in people who take LYRICA.

-Tell your healthcare provider about all the medicines you take including prescription and nonprescription medicines, vitamins or herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins or herbal supplements.
 LYRICA and other medicines may affect each other causing side effects.
 Especially tell your healthcare provider if you take: